-Fast forward a hundred years and riders across the world have developed their own greetings between themselves.
+Fast forward a hundred years, and riders worldwide have developed their own greetings between themselves.

 Those who ride on the left (like us in the UK) have different waves to those in Europe and the US who drive on the right.

-The frequency and exuberance also seems to vary between age groups.
+The frequency and exuberance also seem to vary between age groups.